JohnSoatra/eyes/README.md

-You can use this package to achieve to purpose.
+You can use this package to achieve your purpose.